Tara-Lightner/Earthquake_Challenge/README.md

 # Mapping Earthquakes Report
-Mapping Earthquakes with JS, GeoJSON  &amp; APIs;

 ## Background
+The purpose of this exersize is to use earthquake data in relation to the tectonic plates’ location on the earth utilizing Mapping Earthquakes with JS, Leaflet.js, GeoJSON  &amp; APIs.

 ## Deliverable 1: Add Tectonic Plate Data